swcarpentry/shell-novice/episodes/02-filedir.md

 > In future examples, we've used Mac output as the default - Linux and Windows
 > output may differ slightly, but should be generally similar.
 {: .callout}
+>
+> We will also assume that your `pwd` command returns your users home directory.
+> If `pwd` returns something different you may need to navigate there using `cd`
+> or some commands in this lesson will not work as written.
+> See [Exploring Other Directories](exploring-other-directories) for more details
+> on the `cd` command.

 To understand what a 'home directory' is, let's have a look at how the file system as a whole is organized.
 For the